manorrock/azure-examples/appservice/tomcat-app-insights/README.md

   -->

-Now everything should be ready for Application Insights to be enabled.
-So we are going to redeploy the example now with the connection string added.
-The Application Insights connection string environment was created when you created the Application Insights resource.
+Now everything is be ready for Application Insights to be enabled.
+Wi will redeploy the example with the Application Insights connection string added.

+Note the Application Insights connection string environment variable was created when you created the Application Insights resource.

 Execute the command line below to do so: